MinecraftForge/Documentation/docs/contributing.md

 Contributing to This Documentation
 ==================================

+You can make a contribution via a PR on [Github].

 This documentation is meant to be explanatory.
 Please explain how to do things, and break it down into reasonable chunks.
 We have a wiki elsewhere that can capture more comprehensive code examples.

 Our audience is anyone who wants to understand how to use ForgeGradle.

 Please don't try to turn this documentation into a tutorial on Java or Groovy Development - it is intended for people who understand how a class and other fundamental structures work.

+Contributions to ForgeGradle code should be written in [Groovy].

 Style Guide
 -----------